kman3107/Kman3107.github.io/tutorials/1.14.4/forge/3.3-config/index.md

 }
 ```
 This code creates the specification for your config.
 This controls what is allowed in your config.
 Forge automatically handles validating your config based on this.

-2. Put your config spec values in the class.
+Now edit your Client class to put your config spec values in.

 ```java

 public class Client {

 	public final BooleanValue aBoolean;